techidaily/site-games-able/source/_posts/chdman-to-the-rescue-tailoring-old-games-for-modern-storage.md

 ## How to Compress Your ISOs With CHDMAN

  CHDMAN is distributed with the MAME emulator.
 If you already use that, you'll find CHDMAN's executable in MAME's installation directory.
-If not, download[the latest version of MAME from its official site](https://www.mamedev.org/) and install it on your PC to also get CHDMAN.
+If not, download [the latest version of MAME from its official site](https://www.mamedev.org/) and install it on your PC to also get CHDMAN.

  To avoid typing the full path to CHDMAN every time you want to compress a ROM, add MAME's folder to your System Path variable.
-You can do this by[using environment variables in Windows 10](https://www.makeuseof.com/how-to-use-environment-variables-in-windows-10/) .
+You can do this by [using environment variables in Windows 10](https://www.makeuseof.com/how-to-use-environment-variables-in-windows-10/) .

  Open a**File Explorer** window (**Windows Key + E**) and, to keep things tidy, create a folder anywhere you wish, within which you'll do all CHDMAN-related file juggling.